kblok/kblok.github.io/_posts/2019-04-22-automating-microsoft-edge-puppteer-sharp.md

 permalink: /blog/automating-microsoft-edge-puppteer-sharp
 ---

 As you may have heard, Microsoft made available to the public its [Chromium-powered Edge browser](https://www.microsoftedgeinsider.com/en-us/).

-So, maybe this question won't qualify for a technical interview but:
+Maybe this question won't qualify as technical interview question but:

->If Puppeteer-Sharp automates Chromium and Microsoft Edge (insider) is powered by chromium, that would mean that
+>If Puppeteer-Sharp automates Chromium, and Microsoft Edge (insider) is powered by chromium, that would mean that

 ![Idea](https://media.giphy.com/media/B5AVgxf0OzlyE/giphy.gif)